emad-elsaid/emad-elsaid.github.io/Video Making Process.md

 # Share
 Uploading the video to each platform gets more views than uploading to YouTube and sharing the link

-+ Facebook - 4k
++ Facebook - 4k (ignored by FB), HD worked
-+ Twitter - max width: 1920
++ Twitter - max width: 1920 - Max: 1GB
 + Linkedin - 4k - Max: 5GB 15min
 + Youtube - 4k